UPPMAX/NAISS_Slurm/docs/slurm.md

 If you want to test it, the scripts for this can be found in the tarball with the exercises or downloaded here: <a href="../run_matrix-gen.sh" target="_blank">run_matrix-gen.sh</a> and <a href="../run_mmmult-v2.sh" target="_blank">run_mmmult-v2.sh</a>.

+The first job it runs generate a matrix and then the second job does matrix-matrix multiplication.

 ## Information about jobs

+Unless mentioned, these are valid at all centres.

 Use the following:

-- sacct
-- job-info
-- scontrol show job JOBID
-- squeue --me
-- job_usage (HPC2N)
+- `sacct`: `sacct -l -j JOBID`.
+Lots of (wide format) info about a job with job-id JOBID
+- `job-info` (UPPMAX, LUNARC, C3SE): wrapper around `squeue`
+- `scontrol show job JOBID`: info about a job, including estimated start time, assigned nodes, working directory, etc.
+- `squeue --me --start`: your running and queued jobs with estimated start time
+- `job_usage` (HPC2N): grafana graphics of resource use for job (> few minutes)
 - and several more

-See [Job monitoring and efficiency](../monitoring) for more about job info.
+See [Job monitoring and efficiency](../monitoring) for more about job info, including several commands that are site-specific and very useful.